contentstack/bulk-publish-entries-assets/README.md

 Contentstack is a headless CMS with an API-first approach.
 It is a CMS that developers can use to build powerful cross-platform applications in their favorite languages.
 Build your application frontend, and Contentstack will take care of the rest.
 [Read More](https://www.contentstack.com/).

-## Contentstack Bulk Publishing Script
+## Contentstack publishing script

-Contentstack bulk publish script lets you publish your entries and assets depending upon the cases given below
+Contentstack publishing script lets you publish auto publish your entries and assets depending upon the cases given below

 - Publish the edits made in the entries on a particular environment
 - Publish the unpublished/draft entries on a particular environment